Cette page est disponible uniquement en anglais

 12.12.2022

-In the year ahead, challenges around legal restrictions and rules involving employment in the Netherlands will be impacted by several factors.
+In 2023, challenges around legal restrictions and rules involving employment in the Netherlands will be impacted by several factors.

-• ESG; Diversity, Equity and Inclusion (DE&I) has become a hot topic in the workplace
+• 1.
+ESG: Diversity, Equity and Inclusion (DE&I) has become a hot topic in the workplace

 The ‘S’ in ESG stands for social, referring to a company’s relationships with its stakeholders.
 Examples include fair wages, employee engagement, a company's impact on the community and on supply chain partners, and DE&I.